My name is Chris Henderson. I am an assistant teaching professor in sport media and communication at the University of Rhode Island.

-I have also worked as a writer, photographer and site-specific public artist based in New York City collaborating on programs that negotiated and contested the borders between art, audiences, and place.
+Prior to working in higher education, I worked as a writer, photographer and site-specific public artist based in New York City collaborating on programs that negotiated and contested the borders between art, society, and politics.
 Work included interactive performative screenings, the formation of site-specific residency for visual and performing artists in the basement of a former hospital and long-form journalism on soccer.

 Please get in touch.